pulp-platform/ManyRVData/README.md

 Current CachePool system uses a 32b Spatz RVV accelerator and Snitch RISCV core.
 The double-precision is off by default in consideration of scalability.

 ## Stack
 Currently each core-complex has a local stack SPM.
-The size of SPM bank is configured from `StackDepth` in the `cachepool_pkg.sv`.
-This system is still under development and may encountered problem if the `StackDepth` is configured below `512` (size is enough, but program generation needs to be adapted for support).
+The size of SPM bank is configured from `SpmStackDepth` in the `cachepool_pkg.sv`.
+When the stack goes beyond this region, it will be wired to the cache with additional bits from core ID.
+The shared stack size can be configured from `TotStackDepth` in the `cachepool_pkg.sv`.Currently the shared stack region still has some bugs since the cache controller does not support byte write yet.
+It is safer to assign a large local stack SPM for this reason (512 Byte or 1 KiB should be enough)

 ## Address Map (WIP)
 Here is a summary of current address map of the system: